chadley78/Located-iOS-App/INVITATION_SERVICE_README.md

 # Family Invitation Service

 ## Overview
 The Family Invitation Service handles the complete flow of inviting children to join a family and managing the invitation acceptance process.
 This includes creating invitations, accepting them, and updating both the family and user documents in Firestore.
+The system now supports **pending invitations** where children appear in family lists immediately with "Invite not accepted" status, allowing parents to manage them before acceptance.

 ## Architecture